StankoI/Prompt_Injection_detector/README.md

 | Baseline | 0.72 | 1.00 | 0.47 | 0.64 | 0.62 | 1.00 | 0.77 |
 | Augmented | 0.98 | 0.98 | 0.98 | 0.98 | 0.98 | 0.98 | 0.98 |

 These results suggest that augmentation mainly improves the model's ability to avoid false alarms on difficult benign prompts while still preserving strong detection of true injection attempts.
-On the regular test set, baseline and augmented performance remained close, so the gain appears concentrated on harder edge cases rather than coming from a trade-off in standard accuracy.[file:337]
+On the regular test set, baseline and augmented performance remained close, so the gain appears concentrated on harder edge cases rather than coming from a trade-off in standard accuracy.

 ## Repository layout